ChronoFrank/project_time_tracker/README.md

 ### 8. check the API documentation and the postman collection for usage

 - the api documentation is at http://localhost:12001/docs
+- to use the endpoints you must get the access_token provided by /api/v1/access_token/ the token will have a duration of 5 minutes, after that you must user the /api/v1/refresh_token/ to get a new one.
+- all the endpoints must have the Authorization header with the access_token as value
-- import the project_tracker.postman_collection.json in postman to test the endpoints.
+- You also can import the project_tracker.postman_collection.json in postman to test the endpoints.

+Happy coding :)